MichaelCade/Homelab/talos-metal/readme.md

 `kubectl apply -f nfs/pvc-nfs.yml`

 ## Cilium
-We have removed the default flannel CNI from our control plane and worker yaml configurations so we will need to install Cilium via a helm chart I achieved this through the kargo project dev container.
+We have removed the default flannel CNI from our control plane and worker yaml configurations so we will need to install Cilium via a helm chart I achieved this through the (kargo project dev container)[https://github.com/ContainerCraft/Kargo].

 In my instance we would also like to create a range of IPs available on our network if a loadbalancer is required